What Is a Nutraceutical Merchant Account?

 Enroll in Chargeback Alerts (Ethoca and Verifi).

 There are various chargeback defense tools that you can connect with your merchant account.
 Some of the most popular options include Ethoca (Mastercard-backed) and Verifi (Visa-backed).
 You also have the choice of other providers, such as Chargeback 911 or Chargeback Gurus.
 These services assist you in receiving real-time notifications when disputes arise.
-You get a 24 to 72 hours window of opportunity to refund the customer or get ready to fight the chargeback case.
+You get a 24 to 72-hour window of opportunity to refund the customer or get ready to fight the chargeback case.

 Maintain a Transparent Refund Policy